Identify a Problem and Propose a Solution – Season 4

 Who Can Apply?

 At least one registered MJC student must initiate the process, applying for a team to participate in the contest.
-The MJC student representative(s) on a team must be registered in at least one course at MJC during the Fall 2022, Spring 2023 or Summer 2023 semester.
+The MJC student representative(s) on a team must be registered in at least one course at MJC during the Spring 2023, Summer 2023, or Fall 2023 semester.

 There is no cost to participate in the competition and no prior experience is required.